Just a quick reminder that next week is National Library Week!

-It’s National Library Week, from April 12-18, and this year’s theme is “Unlimited possibilities @ your library®.”
-National Library Week is a “time to celebrate the contributions of our nation’s libraries and librarians and to promote library use and support.
-All types of libraries – school, public, academic and special – participate.”
+First sponsored in 1958, National Library Week is a national observance sponsored by the American Library Association (ALA) and libraries across the country each April.
+It is a time to celebrate the contributions of our nation’s libraries and librarians and to promote library use and support.
+All types of libraries – school, public, academic and special – participate.